gallandarakhneorg/labmanager/docs/organizations.md

 * `List of organizations`: display the list of all the research organizations.
 * `Add an organization`: add a research organization in the information system.
+* `Merge organizations with similar names`: detect the organizations which have similar names and propose to merge them (see Section 5).

 ## 2. Types of organizations